aome510/spotify-player/doc/config.md

 - `bright_red`
 - `bright_white`
 - `bright_yellow`

-- `selection_background`
-- `selection_foreground`
+If a field is not specified, its default value will be based on the terminal's corresponding color.

-A field in the color palette must be set to the hex representation of a RGB color.
+If specified, a field's value must be set to be a hex representation of a RGB color.
 For example, `background = "#1e1f29"`.

 ### Component Styles

-To define application's component styles, user needs to specify **all** the below fields:
+To define application's component styles, user needs to specify **all of the below fields**:

 - `block_title`
 - `playback_track`